csalab-id/kalilinux-docker/README.md

 - 8080: A custom port used to access the web application (NoVNC) running in the Kalilinux container.

-When you start the application using docker-compose up, these ports will be exposed on your local machine.
+When you start the application using docker compose up, these ports will be exposed on your local machine.
 You can access the web application by opening a web browser and navigating to http://localhost:8080/vnc.html

 # License